^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-It has been scientifically confirmed that a third of the inhabitants of our planet is the carrier of the tuberculosis bacterium, and during each second a new patient becomes ill, who has contracted tuberculosis.
+It has been scientifically proven that a third of the inhabitants of our planet are carriers of the tuberculosis bacteria, and every second a new patient with tuberculosis is discovered.
 Agree, this is a fairly common infection.
-That is why a doctor who deals with all issues related to tuberculosis is identified in a separate specialty - phthisiatrician.
+That is why the doctor who deals with all issues related to tuberculosis is singled out as a separate specialty - a phthisiologist.

-This is a specialty of a doctor with a higher medical education, who studies various measures for the prevention, diagnosis and treatment of all possible forms of tuberculosis.
-Such a specialist is competent in the causes of development, the mechanisms of transmission of tuberculosis infection, the course of pathological processes.
-It conducts preventive, epidemiological, therapeutic and rehabilitation measures, as well as the necessary diagnostic procedures.
+This is the specialty of a doctor with a higher medical education who studies various measures of prevention, diagnostics and treatment of all possible forms of tuberculosis.
+Such a specialist is competent in the issues of causes of development, mechanisms of transmission of tuberculosis infection, the course of pathological processes.
+He carries out preventive, epidemiological, therapeutic and rehabilitation measures, as well as the necessary diagnostic procedures.

-Adult people, unfortunately, for a long time can not pay attention to the signs of the disease.
-Pathology in them is discovered by chance, when passing a planned X-ray study.
-However, the phthisiatrician recommends that you consult him for advice if you have the following symptoms:
+Adults, unfortunately, may not pay attention to the signs of the disease for a long time.
+The pathology is discovered in them by chance, during a routine X-ray examination.
+However, a phthisiatrician recommends contacting him for a consultation if the following symptoms are present:

 • poor appetite;

-• unnatural sweating, not dependent on time of day;
+• unnatural sweating, regardless of the time of day;

 • sudden and significant weight loss;